-- we pixelized the IRAM observations on a HEALPix grid with $N{\text{side}} = 2048$, rotating to Galactic coordinates;

-- we convolved these maps with the single bolometer, single survey effective beams using FEBeCoP (Mitra et al. 2011); - using the Crab IRAM map as a template, and the polarization angles α , we modelled the intensity map described above in the Crab region, as a function of an angular offset $\Delta \alpha$.
+- we pixelized the IRAM observations on a HEALPix grid with $N{\text{side}} = 2048$, rotating to Galactic coordinates; - we convolved these maps with the single bolometer, single survey effective beams using FEBeCoP (Mitra et al. 2011); - using the Crab IRAM map as a template, and the polarization angles α , we modelled the intensity map described above in the Crab region as a function of an angular offset $\Delta \alpha$.

 We then fitted for the values of the angular offset $\Delta \alpha$.
 To do that, we first removed the background from the single bolometer maps.
 We built a noise model combining the single detector pixel variance with the noise of the IRAM observation, taking into account the smoothing applied.
 We used the Rosset et al. (2010) values as a prior.
-The resulting angular offsets are presented in Fig. 19.
-Corrections are compatible with zero, and this analysis does not favour an update of the ground-based parameters.